AntaresSimulatorTeam/antares-doc/docs/reference/storages.md

 #### Stored modulation

 <span class="param-badge badge-matrix">matrix</span>
-The values $\text{mod}_\text{stored}(h)$ entered are dimensionless decimal numbers, between 0 and 1.
+The entered values $\text{mod}_\text{stored}(h)$ are dimensionless decimal numbers, between 0 and 1.
-This involves modulation of the injection capacity each hour in the storage, reflecting lower availability of the storage at certain times (planned or forced outages).
+They represent an hourly modulation of the storage injection capacity, reflecting reduced availability at certain times (planned or forced outages).

 #### Released modulation

 <span class="param-badge badge-matrix">matrix</span>
-The values $\text{mod}_\text{released}(h)$ entered are dimensionless decimal numbers, between 0 and 1.
+The entered values $\text{mod}_\text{released}(h)$ are dimensionless decimal numbers, between 0 and 1.
-This involves modulation of the withdrawal capacity each hour from the storage, reflecting lower availability of the storage at certain times (planned or forced outages).
+They represent an hourly modulation of the storage withdrawal capacity, reflecting reduced availability at certain times (planned or forced outages).

 ### Rule curves

 #### Lower rule curve

 <span class="param-badge badge-matrix">matrix</span>
-The values $S_\text{lower}(h)$ entered are dimensionless decimal numbers, between 0 and 1.
+The entered values $S_\text{lower}(h)$ are dimensionless decimal numbers, between 0 and 1.
 This is the lower limit for filling the stock, expressed as a filling rate, imposed each hour.